 WHAT SHAMPOO IS BEST FOR THE ENVIRONMENT?

-Selecting a shampoo that is good for the environment involves a careful review of the ingredients list as well as considering the packaging.
+Being conscious of shampoo's environmental impact and selecting a shampoo that is good for the environment involves a careful review of the ingredients list as well as considering the packaging.

 Look for eco-friendly shampoos that use all-natural ingredients such as essential oils and natural minerals.
 Every ingredient should be clearly listed with scents and colors from fruit and plant extracts, not a vague term like “fragrance.”